 Your future career

-Upon successful completion of our TV production top up degree, you will have the skills required to work in a variety of roles across the TV industry including production, post production, studio operation and standards control.
+Upon successful completion of our TV production top up degree, you’ll have the skills required to work in a variety of roles across the TV industry, including production, post production, studio operation and standards control.

 - Industry-standard broadcast cameras

 - A 25 seat media production lab running Avid and Adobe Creative Cloud

 - A 25 seat screening room with Dolby Atmos audio facilities

 - A 37m2 Green Screen VFX studio with VFX infinity curve screen

 - A 144m2 Television Studio space with broadcast standard digital video cameras and full lighting rig

 - Broadcast spec production gallery with 4k production facilities

 Teaching & Learning